sehgal12/salesforce-coding-challenge-avenoir/README.md

 1. [Setup a dev org](/DevOrgSetupInstructions.pdf)
 2. Clone this repository
 3. Using the credentials that have been emailed to you, authorize the salesforce org from VSCode or from the command line with:
-`sfdx force:auth:web:login -a toast-interview`
+`sfdx force:auth:web:login -a avenoir-coding-challenge`
 4. Install this project in the org with the following command:
-`sfdx force:source:deploy -u toast-interview -x manifest/package.xml`
+`sfdx force:source:deploy -u avenoir-coding-challenge -x manifest/package.xml`
 5. You can then open the org in a browser with:
-`sfdx force:org:open -u toast-interview`
+`sfdx force:org:open -u avenoir-coding-challenge`

 Now you should be ready to begin the assessment
-1. Go to the Test Panel here: https://tinyurl.com/toast-interview
-2. Follow the on screen instructions to start the assessment and you will receive a document with the exercises to complete
+1. You will receive a pdf at the start of exercise with the problem description
 3. After you're finished with the exercises, commit your code and open a pull request
 4. Finally, go back to the Test Panel, enter the link to the pull request, and click "End Assessment"